Easter cake is very very tasty with yolks. The most delicious Easter cake made with yolks

 Cooking process:

-Flour for Easter cakes must be sifted to enrich it with oxygen, then your Easter cakes will not be sticky and will have a looser structure.
+The flour for Easter cakes must be sifted to enrich it with oxygen, then your Easter cakes will not be sticky and will have a looser structure.

 That is, I chose a program that only kneads.
 First, I made sure that the dough and baking were mixed, and then gradually added the rest of the flour in small portions.